code-with-amitk/Code-examples/Languages/Programming_Languages/Rust/macros/README.md

 **Types of Procedural macros**
 <a name=a1></a>
 #### 2a.
-Custom Derive macros   //Used as decorator in python
+Derive Macro / Custom Derive macros   //Used as decorator in python
-ONLY works on structs, enums
+- ONLY works on structs, enums
+- Annotated using `#[derive(MyMacro)]`.
+They can also declare helper attributes, which can be attached to members of the items.
 ```rs
 NOTE THE PATH CORRECTLY